 What is your plan to obtain a building?
-Identify the steps that the board will take to acquire a facility and obtain the Educational Certificate of Occupancy.
+Identify specific steps the board will take to acquire a facility and obtain the Educational Certificate of Occupancy.

 Hobgood Academy Charter School has secured a lease for the facility currently operating as Hobgood Academy.
 It has been operating as a school for 45 years under a certificate of occupancy.